hypatia-of-sva/alad/README.md

 to define the functions and global function pointers, and include the header without this symbol defined in all other translation units.

 This will pull in all OpenAL symbols except the functions.
-Initalize those with

-        aladLoadAL(NULL);
+There are two interfaces to initialize the API, the (recomended) simplified interface and the manual interface, that gives you more options.

+The simplified interface initializes the library first with

+        aladLoadAL();

+which loads in all the core functions from the shared library.
+This should be enough to select a device and create a context.
+Once you've done that, call

+        aladUpdateAL();

+which will load all extensions with the current context and its device.
+Once you've done, terminate the library with

+        aladTerminate();

+this will unload the shared library.
+The library should be named
+    - OpenAL32.dll / soft_oal.dll on Windows
+    - libopenal.so.1 / libopenal.so on Linux/BSD
+    - libopenal.1.dylib / libopenal.dylib on Mac OS.

+Manual interface (not recommended):

+The manual interface initializes the function pointers first with

+        aladLoadALFromLoaderFunction(NULL);

 for default initialization, or with

-        aladLoadAL(my_alGetProcAddress);
+        aladLoadALFromLoaderFunction(my_alGetProcAddress);

 where my_alGetProcAddress is a loader function of type LPALGETPROCADDRESS for custom initalization, to load all the function via alGetProcAddress.

-Default initialization will pull in "OpenAL32.dll" or "soft_oal.dll" on Windows and "libopenal.so" or "libopenal.so.1" on Unix respectively.
+Default initialization will pull in OpenAL32.dll / soft_oal.dll on Windows or libopenal.so.1 / libopenal.so on Unix respectively,
+and libopenal.1.dylib / libopenal.dylib on Mac OS (yet untested).

-Make sure one of these dynamic libraries are on path for LoadLibraryA / dlopen, change the code in the internal function "_alad_open" or provide your own function loader.
+Make sure one of these dynamic libraries are on path for LoadLibraryA / dlopen, change the code below in _alad_open or provide your own function loader.

-The shared library will only be loaded once, you can call "aladLoadAL(NULL)" as often as you want to reload the pointers from the loaded shared library.
+The shared library will only be loaded once, you can call "aladLoadALFromLoaderFunction(NULL)" as often as you want to reload the pointers from the loaded shared library.

 If you're unsure about loading with a function loader, intialize with